vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 ## Create the actual source simulator

-To simulate the behavior of an actual source that sends messages to our data source, we'll use a `Timer` that sends our data source random messages.
+In order to simulate the behavior of an actual source that sends messages to our data source, we'll use a `Timer` object.
 Importantly, it is the data source itself that creates this `Timer`.
-This is not realistic, of course, but it simplifies this demo a lot.
+Again, this is just for demonstration purposes.
+In the real world, the actual source would be an independent, external application.

 First, we override the function `SetupOverride`.
 It's called once the host project is starting up and wants all data sources to do initial setup activities.
 So we're initializing our timer object.
 The instance of the `CustomListData` is also submitted to the timer.
 We will need it later.